A Cool Vibe

 Bar Hopping in Kreuzberg

 Later on we checked out Kreuzberg.
 The area was initially known for its largely immigrant population and is now stomping ground to a diverse mixture of punk rockers, hippies, anarchists and folksters.
-With cool cafes, bars and restaurants we were spoilt for choice.
-We hit a couple of bars, soaking up the atmosphere, and stumbled home after a good first day.
+With and abundance of cool cafes, bars and restaurants we were indeed spoilt for choice.
+Consequently, we hit a couple of bars, soaking up the atmosphere, and stumbled home after a great first day.

 Sunday Morning at the Flea Market

 On Sunday, we headed for Mauerpark Flea Market.
 As the good weather continued, we decided to walk from the hotel.
 We arrived for opening time at 10.00 am.
-The place was already buzzing, packed with different types of stalls, antiques, local artists selling their wares, aromatic food stalls and bars.
+In fact, the place was already buzzing, packed with different types of stalls, antiques, local artists selling their wares, aromatic food stalls and bars.
 Something for everyone.
 Ku tried currywurst, which went down a treat.

 After soaking up the atmosphere and enjoying some food and drinks, we watched a little of the live entertainment and then walked back via the Jewish area.
 Our next destination was the neighbourhood of Schoneberg.
 It was fairly quiet on a Sunday afternoon, but full of interesting and quirky establishments.
 We had a late lunch and a couple of drinks sitting outside in the sunshine.